mlswg/mls-protocol/draft-ietf-mls-protocol.md

   in the `capabilities` of the corresponding KeyPackage), then the client MUST reject the Welcome message and not join the group.

-* The extensions populated into a GroupContext object are drawn from those in the GroupInfo object, according to the definitions of those extensions.

-* Any field containing a list of extensions MUST NOT have more than one extension of any given type.

 Note that the latter two requirements mean that all MLS extensions are mandatory, in the sense that an extension in use by the group MUST be supported by all members of the group.

-This document does not define any way for the parameters of the group to change once it has been created; such a behavior could be implemented as an extension.
+The parameters of a group may be changed by sending a GroupContextExtensions proposal to enable additional extensions, or by reinitializing the group as described in {{reinitialization}}.

 # Sequencing of State Changes {#sequencing}

 Each Commit message is premised on a given starting state, indicated by the `epoch` field of the enclosing MLSMessageContent.
-If the changes implied by a Commit messages are made starting from a different state, the results will be incorrect.
+If the changes implied by a Commit message are made starting from a different state, the results will be incorrect.

 This need for sequencing is not a problem as long as each time a group member sends a Commit message, it is based on the most current state of the group.
-In practice, however, there is a risk that two members will generate Commit messages simultaneously, based on the same state.
+In practice, however, there is a risk that two members will generate Commit messages simultaneously based on the same state.

 When this happens, there is a need for the members of the group to